ramya22111992/NodeMongoDBOperations/README.md

 remove() is used querying any field in the collection and then removing all documents that match the query.

 updateMany() can be used to update all fields of the document.
-In case you need to remove single element of the subdocument, in that case this method wont be useful because you need the document beforehand to update the subdocument.
-In that case go for save() below.
+In some scenarios, you need to update a field which requires the document beforehand.
+In such cases updateMany() wont work. eg: removing a subdocument from an array of subdocuments.
+In that case go for save().
-If you want to remove all elements of the subdocument, in that case updateMany() can be used.

-save() is a method used for updating a document.
+save() is a method used for updating a document too where updateMany() doesnt serve the purpose.

 create() is used to create a new document in the collection.
 This method internally calls save().